 Platinum blonde will always be one of our favorite, bold hair colors.
 And here—combined with a warmer, darker hue for a reverse ombré effect—the color has us seriously swooning.

-Leave touch-ups behind with cascading, natural brown roots cascading into jet-black.
-(And how incredible are these beach waves?
-We'll be recreating them STAT.)
+Leave touch-ups behind with cascading, natural gray roots cascading into jet-black.

 An allover bold, bright hue will always make a statement—and you can take it even further by going the reverse-ombré route.
 We love this look that features pastel roots fading into dark-red roots.